abradley2/calc-compiler-js/README.md

+**THIS IS A WORK IN PROGRESS**

-## JavaScript Calc-Compile
+# JavaScript Calc-Compile

-Simple compiler for turning excel-style field calculation strings into JavaScript functions.
-Also is able to export a "prettied" AST for easily passing the data to the server as queries via JSON.
+Simple compiler for turning excel-style field calculation strings into JavaScript functions that can act on data-set collections.

 ### Purpose

 The purpose of this is to allow "excel style" table manipulation by users who are comfortable writing spreadsheet function strings.
+Useful in applications that allow the user to manipulate the data they are seeing (obvious
+examples: Microsoft Excel and LibreOffice Calc)

 ### A humble example